palantir/conjure/docs/spec/wire.md

 ## Behaviour
-1. **Forward compatible clients** - Clients MUST tolerate extra headers, unknown fields in JSON objects and unknown variants of Conjure enums and unions.
+1. **Forward compatible clients** - Clients must tolerate extra headers, unknown fields in JSON objects and unknown variants of Conjure enums and unions.
 This ensures that old clients will continue to work, even if a newer version of a server includes extra fields in a JSON response.

-1. **Client base URL** - Clients MUST allow users to specify a base URL for network requests because Conjure endpoint definitions only include domain-agnostic http path suffixes.
+1. **Client base URL** - Clients must allow users to specify a base URL for network requests because Conjure endpoint definitions only include domain-agnostic http path suffixes.

-1. **Servers reject unknown fields** - Servers MUST request reject all unexpected JSON fields.
+1. **Servers reject unknown fields** - Servers must request reject all unexpected JSON fields.
 This helps developers notice bugs and mistakes quickly, instead of allowing silent failures.

-1. **Servers tolerate extra headers** - Servers MUST tolerate extra headers not defined in the endpoint definition.
+1. **Servers tolerate extra headers** - Servers must tolerate extra headers not defined in the endpoint definition.
 This is important because proxies frequently modify requests to include additional headers, e.g. `X-Forwarded-For`.

 1. **Round-trip of unknown variants** - TODO ask Mark.

-1. **CORS and HTTP preflight requests** - In order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request), servers MUST support the HTTP `OPTIONS` method .
+1. **CORS and HTTP preflight requests** - In order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request), servers must support the HTTP `OPTIONS` method .

 1. **HTTP/2** - The Conjure wire specification is compatible with HTTP/2, but it is not required.